gogleva/SecretSanta/README.md

 - unit tests and integration tests for parallelised signalp
 - pesky closed connection warnings fixed
 - clean tmp files after the TMHMM run (solved)
-- does parLapply work on Windows? what to use if not? (they say it does)
+- does parLapply work on Windows? what to use if not? (they say it does), even if not - stand alone CBS tools are available only for Unix, se we should not care about Windows so much.

 TO DO (required minimum):